samposm/git-guide/2-git-for-one-person.md

 # 2. Git for One Person

 The simplest case is a one-person workflow.
+We only save snapshots (commits) of our work as we proceed in a linear fashion.

-## git init
+## Create commits

+### `git init`

 Let's create a new project